Joanna Barnes: Early life and education

-Barnes was born in Boston, Massachusetts, the eldest daughter of John Pindar Barnes and Alice Weston Mutch.
-She had two younger sisters, Alice and Judith, with whom she grew up in the suburb of Hingham.
-Joanna Barnes attended Milton Academy and then Smith College, from which she graduated in 1956 as a member of Phi Beta Kappa.
+Barnes was born in Boston, to John Pindar Barnes and the former Alice Weston Mutch.
+She had two younger sisters, Alice and Judith, and grew up in Hingham, Massachusetts.
+Barnes attended Milton Academy and then Smith College, from which she graduated in 1956 as a member of Phi Beta Kappa.
 She majored in English.
 Barnes received the college's award for poetry, the immediate successor to Sylvia Plath for this recognition.
 Her research for a magazine article about making movies led to a career change to acting.